MicrosoftDocs/winrt-api/windows.applicationmodel.conversationalagent/conversationalagentsignal_signalend.md

 If the [SignalStart](conversationalagentsignal_signalstart.md) and SignalEnd time spans are the same, the signal is not a speech activation (for example, a keyboard press or Bluetooth activation).

-If the [SignalStart](conversationalagentsignal_signalstart.md) and SignalEnd time spans are different, the values indicate the position of the *wake* utterance in the audio stream.
+If the [SignalStart](conversationalagentsignal_signalstart.md) and SignalEnd time spans are different, the values indicate the position of the keyword utterance in the audio stream.

 ## -see-also